mlundela/Yatzy-Arena/README.md

 4. Fours: The sum of all dice showing the number 4.
 5. Fives: The sum of all dice showing the number 5.
 6. Sixes: The sum of all dice showing the number 6.
-If a player manages to score at least 63 points (an average of three of each number) in the upper section, they are awarded a bonus of 50 points.

-Lower Section:

 7. One Pair: Two dice showing the same number.
 Score: Sum of those two dice.
 8. Two Pairs: Two different pairs of dice.
 Score: Sum of dice in those two pairs.
 9. Three of a Kind: Three dice showing the same number.
 Score: Sum of those three dice.